membles/WebDevHW/midterm/README.md

 __Problems:__

-+ Some things are slightly off-center
++ Some things are slightly off-center (both horizontally and vertically)
 + Clickability on some text
 + Slideshow animation skip
 + Vertical center isn't perfect